Vietnamese Demilitarized Zone: History

-The First Indochina War (also called the French Indochina War) was fought in French Indochina from 1946 to 1954 between France and the French-controlled State of Vietnam on the one side, and the communist-dominated independence movement the Viet Minh (aided by China and the Soviet Union) on the other.
-The Viet Minh won the war and gained effective control of all northern Vietnam except an enclave around Hanoi.
-On July 21, 1954, the Republic of France gave up its control of Vietnam, and the Democratic Republic of Vietnam was recognized as the government of northern Vietnam by France but recognized the State of Vietnam as the government of southern Vietnam at the same time.
+The First Indochina War (also called the French Indochina War) was fought in French Indochina where was usually and shortly called "Indochina" from 1946 to 1954 between the French Union (including the anti-communist State of Vietnam) aided by the US on the one side, and the communist-dominated Viet Minh/Democratic Republic of Vietnam and allies (aided by China) on the other.
+The Viet Minh won the war after their victory in Dien Bien Phu on 7 May 1954.
+On 21 July 1954, the State of Vietnam gave up its control of Vietnam when the agreement between France and the Democratic Republic of Vietnam in Geneva took effect, Vietnam was de facto divided into two countries: North Vietnam (Democratic Republic of Vietnam, capital Hanoi) and South (State of Vietnam, capital Saigon).

-The postcolonial conditions of Vietnam were set at the Geneva Conference of 1954, and an agreement was finalized on July 21, 1954.
+The postcolonial conditions of Vietnam were set at the Geneva Conference of 1954, and an agreement about Vietnam (as parts of the three agreements about French Indochina) was signed between France and the Democratic Republic of Vietnam on 21 July 1954.
 The agreement reflected the military situation on the ground: the northern part of Vietnam, which was almost entirely controlled by the Viet Minh, became the Democratic Republic of Vietnam, under the communist leader Ho Chi Minh.
 The southern part of Vietnam, where the Viet Minh controlled only relatively small and remote areas, became the independent State of Vietnam under Bảo Đại, the last scion of the old Vietnamese imperial house.
-The State of Vietnam later became the Republic of Vietnam.
-A temporary boundary, running primarily along the Bến Hải River was established pending elections, with the area on either side of the border declared a demilitarized zone.
+The State of Vietnam later became the Republic of Vietnam after the 1955 South Vietnam referendum, ruled by Ngo Dinh Diem.
+A temporary boundary, running primarily along the Ben Hai River was established pending elections, with the area on either side of the border declared a demilitarized zone.
 Troops of both governments were barred from that area.

-After war between North and South Vietnam broke out in 1950s, the DMZ hardened into a de facto international boundary.
-The war itself evolved into a proxy conflict of the Cold War and thousands of American troops being sent to the country.
-Despite the DMZ's supposed status, 3rd Marine Division intelligence estimated that the combat strength of North Vietnamese Army and Viet Cong forces in the DMZ area in January 1968 was 40,943 troops.
+After war between North and South Vietnam broke out in 1955 – one year after the division – the DMZ hardened into a de facto international boundary.
+The war itself evolved into a proxy conflict of the Cold War and millions of American and allied soldiers were sent to the country to help the anti-communist government of South Vietnam against communist North Vietnam from 1965 to 1973.
+Despite the DMZ's supposed status, 3rd Marine Division intelligence estimated that the combat strength of North Vietnamese Army and the Viet Cong (a nominally independent militant group aligned with North Vietnam against the South Vietnamese government) in the DMZ area in January 1968 was 40,943 troops.

-The north was ultimately victorious in the war in 1975, and the DMZ ceased to exist after the reunification of Vietnam on 2 July 1976.
+The North was ultimately victorious in the war and the Republic of Vietnam's government collapsed on 30 April 1975.
+The DMZ ceased to exist after the reunification of the two Vietnamese countries under communist regimes: First the Republic of South Vietnam (de facto controlled by the Viet Cong and the North) and the Democratic Republic of Vietnam, then full reunification as the communist Socialist Republic of Vietnam on 2 July 1976.

-Tourism

-Exploring the Demilitarized Zone can today be comfortably achieved by joining one of various tours starting daily from Huế or Đà Nẵng.
-Together with a local guide the most famous war settings, such as Khe Sanh Combat Base, The Rockpile, Ho Chi Minh Trail, Doc-Mieu-Station or the Vinh Moc tunnels, are visited on a full-day trip.

-Although the Vietnam War ended decades ago, walking outside marked tracks can still be dangerous because of numerous unexploded ordnance devices.